ElCapoCodes/Work_related_samples/README.md

 <h1> Work related scripts</h1>

-<p>The list shown below includes script samples that I create in my different roles to increase productivity.</p>
+<p>The list shown below includes some samples of scripts that I create in my different roles to increase productivity. </p>

 <table>
  <tr>